syntaxsamuraii/Octo/README.md

 # Upcoming Features
   * More Image file formats
   * Post Processing
+  * UI

 # Getting started
+  * How to setup the visual studio project with Octo
+     - Include the Octo.lib in the library directory
+     - In linker input add Octo.lib
+     - Add Octo.dll to source directory
+     - Add both ```Mathf.h``` and ```Octo.h``` to your project and include them.
   * Basic Window Example
     ```cpp
     #include "Octo.h"